-Zymactive and other proteolytic enzyme complexes should be taken on an empty stomach if they’re not used as a digestive aid.
-Take two to four tablets of Zymactive High Potency three times daily, 20 minutes or so before meals.
+Proteolytic enzyme complexes should be taken on an empty stomach if they’re not used as a digestive aid.
+Take two to four tablets of a high potency complex three times daily, 20 minutes or so before meals.

 Maitake Gold is derived from the maitake mushroom (Grifola frondosa).
 In the early 1980s, Dr. Hiroaki Nanba of Japan was researching the immune-enhancing properties of mushrooms when he came to the conclusion that maitake extracts demonstrated more pronounced antitumor activity in animal tests than other mushroom extracts.
 One of the key benefits to maitake is its ability to be quite effective when given orally.
 In contrast, the other mushrooms Nanba studied, such as shiitake, are only effective when injected into the bloodstream.

 In 1984, Nanba identified a fraction of maitake that possessed a significant ability to stimulate white blood cells known as macrophages (literal translation: ”big eaters”).
 These specialized white blood cells engulf foreign particles, including cancer cells, bacteria and cellular debris.
 Nanba termed his discovery Maitake Gold.